NCHSAA OKs 10% raise for referees and officials. Board also approves background checks for media.

 The N.C.
-High School Athletic Association’s board of directors unanimously approved Thursday a 10% increase in per-game fees — effective Jan.
+High School Athletic Association’s board of directors on Thursday unanimously approved a 10% increase in per-game fees — effective Jan.
 1 — for all sports that would affect about 7,400 officials and referees statewide.

-The game-fee increase vote followed a presentation Wednesday from a NCHSAA ad hoc subcommittee formed to look at the experiences of referees and officials in North Carolina.
+The game-fee increase vote followed a presentation on Wednesday from an NCHSAA ad hoc subcommittee formed to look at the experiences of referees and officials in North Carolina.

 The board also approved requiring media personnel who cover NCHSAA events to have passed a criminal background check by Jan.
 1 in order to have access to athletes for interviews at association-affiliated events.